-The Guide will try to ensure that the trekking runs according to the foreseen plan to the benefit of all the participants, but we thank you for being prepared to some flexibility and comprehension if so required.
+The Guide will try to ensure that the Trekking runs according to the foreseen plan to the benefit of all the participants, but we thank you for being prepared for some flexibility and comprehension if so required.

-Please check the degrees of difficulty while choosing a trekking trip with WILD YAK EXPEDITIONS.
-The majority of the itineraries proposed in our trekking programs are in remote areas of the Himalaya and at high altitude, mostly higher than the Alps.
+Please check the degrees of difficulty while choosing a Trekking Trip with WILD YAK EXPEDITIONS.
+The majority of the itineraries proposed in our Trekking Programs are in remote areas of the Himalaya and at high altitudes, mostly higher than the Alps.
 A good physical condition is necessary to appreciate the whole richness of this adventure.

-Assistant guide: Our assistant guide also has a government license but must work as an assistant guide during some time to become a company approved Guide.
-He assists the Guide with all the essential duties, ensuring the safety and checking that the performance of the group runs smoothly.
-He is equipped with an emergency first aid kit and walks along with the members to monitor the group.
+Our Assistant Guide: Our Assistant Guide also has a government license but must work as an assistant guide during some time to become a company approved Guide.
+He assists the Guide with all the essential duties, ensuring the safety and checking that the performance of the Group runs smoothly.
+He is equipped with an emergency first aid kit and walks along with the members to monitor the Group.

-Porters: WILD YAK EXPEDITIONS has it own reliable porters.
+Our Porters: WILD YAK EXPEDITIONS has its own reliable porters.
 It is their responsibility to carry your luggage during the trekking with proper handling standards.

-Kathmandu: We stay at 4-Star Boutique Hotels on a sharing basis, including breakfasts.
+Kathmandu & Pokhara: We stay at high standard Hotels (Tibet International, Yak & Yeti, and Glacier Hotel in Pokhara) on a sharing basis, including breakfasts.
 Depending on availability, single rooms can be booked upon request at an additional cost.
 All dinners served in excellent restaurants in town where you can enjoy various types of cuisine, from the typical Nepali, Thai, and even steaks and Italian meals.
 Each restaurant has been screen by WILD YAK EXPEDITIONS representatives to ensure that it is of suitable quality for our guests.

 During Trekking: We stay in the lodges (small traditional mountain guesthouses) that are recommended by WILD YAK EXPEDITIONS as per defined itinerary destination.
 Please be aware that single rooms are not available.
 Though there are blankets available at the lodges, we recommend bringing your sleeping bag, as the sleeping rooms are not heated, but the dining hall will be heated in most of the lodge every evening.
 Showers are available at the majority of lodges at an extra cost.
-Please note that majority of the lodges the toilets are common, except in few of them where we provide you with attached rooms on available especially on resting days or acclimatization day in Jomsom and Lo Manthang to enjoy a shower.
+Please note that in the majority of the lodges the toilets are common, except in few of a them, where we provide you with attached rooms (if available), in particular at Jomson and Lo Manthang, in order to fully enjoy your rest day with a shower.

-Many lodges serve a variety of cuisines such as continental, Indian, Tibetan and local cooking.
-Please note that the beverages are on each participant's charge, except coffee and the selection of teas that served for breakfast and in the afternoons upon your arrival, as well as some special snacks provided by WILD YAK EXPEDITIONS.
-Lunch package will serve the day we cross the Pass.
+Many lodges serve a variety of cuisines such as continental, Indian, Tibetan, and local cooking.
+Please note that the beverages are on each participant's charge, except coffee and the selection of teas that are served for breakfast and in the afternoons upon your arrival, as well as some special snacks provided by WILD YAK EXPEDITIONS.
+Lunch packages might be served on some specific days.

 TYPICAL TREKKING DAY

 Mustang trekking paths are broad and well maintained as compared to other parts of Himalayan trekking trails.
 While we are in trekking, our day starts with a warm wake up tea/coffee.
-After refreshing ourselves, we pack our luggage and proceed for the breakfast.
-As day sets off, considering the altitude and acclimatization, we walk slowly towards our next destination making frequent rest breaks to take photographs, treasure the landscape, confront the culture and admire the fascinating mountains sceneries.
-Our trained guide will accompany the group.
-A1 to 2 hours relaxing lunch break taken except when crossing the pass.
-After the lunch break, we will at least spend 2 to 3 hours more on the trail before reaching the next lodge where we will welcome by some warm hot tea/coffee and cookies/biscuits.
-Before the dinner, we might enjoy a short walk through the village, photographing or chat with other group members or exceptional staff.
-After the dinner, you will be briefed on the next day program
+After refreshing ourselves, we pack our luggage and proceed for breakfast.
+As day sets off, considering the altitude and acclimatization, we walk slowly towards our next destination making frequent rest breaks to take photographs, treasure the landscape, confront the culture and admire the fascinating mountain sceneries.